 Marc Blatstein is a graduate of George Washington University, where he got his BA in Psychology.
 He then went to Ohio College of Podiatric Medicine, obtaining a Doctor of Podiatric Medicine Degree.
-Marc Blatstein had a residency in Podiatric Medicine and would later go on to have a practitioner career that spanned more than 22 years.
+Dr. Marc Blatstein had a residency in Podiatric Medicine and would later go on to have a practitioner career that spanned more than 22 years.

 Manicures and pedicures together make up a six billion dollar a year industry, and according to Marc Blatstein, both have a few things in common.
 They have the power to make an appealing outcome, or a medical bad dream.
 Marc Blatstein feels that with the information that is so widely accessible on the internet, you as a consumer can become more authorized and knowledgeable.